lenafiedor/drosophila-brain/README.md

 ## About
 A simple simulation of a synaptic network of *Drosophila melanogaster* (fruit fly).
+Allows to
-Allows to fetch a skeleton of a selected neuron and link the segments with no child to its closest neighbours.
+- fetch a skeleton of a selected neuron
+- link the segments with no child to their closest neighbours (`heal_skeleton.py`)
+- link the synapses of a given neuron to their closest fragments (`link_synapses.py`)

 ## Usage